JuliaGeo/GeoInterface.jl/docs/src/background/sf.md

 While we try to adhere to SF, there are changes and extensions to make it more Julian.

 ### Function names
 All function names are without the `ST_` prefix and are lowercased.
-In some cases the names have changed as well, to be inline with common Julia functions. `NumX` becomes `nx` and `Xn` becomes `getX`:
+In some cases the names have changed as well, to be inline with common Julia functions. `NumX` becomes `nx` and `geomN` becomes `getgeom`:
 ```julia
 GeometryType -> geomtype
 NumGeometries -> ngeom